Teddi Mellencamp Asks For Understanding After Receiving Threats Over ‘RHOBH’ Drama

 The Real Housewives of Beverly Hills Season 9 is only a few episodes in, but that hasn’t stopped the drama from escalating at an impressive rate.
-This season a dog adoption gone wrong has divided the women into two groups: Lisa Vanderpump (LVP) and everyone else.
+This season, a dog adoption gone wrong has divided the women into two groups: Lisa Vanderpump and everyone else.
 After Dorit Kemsley adopted a puppy from Vanderpump Dogs, she decided the dog was not the right fit for her family and passed the chihuahua on to another family.
 Eventually, the dog ended up at a kill shelter which upset Vanderpump beyond belief.

 As it always does with the Housewives, gossip ensued and friendships were broken.
-Sophomore Teddi Mellencamp also turned against her former friend after Lisa Rinna convinced her LVP set her up to get the gossip wheel rolling.
-Most of Twitter seems to side with LVP, which has caused outrage against all of the other women on social media.
+Sophomore Teddi Mellencamp also turned against her former friend after Lisa Rinna convinced her that Vanderpump set her up to get the gossip wheel rolling.
+Most of Twitter seems to side with Vanderpump, which has caused outrage against all of the other women on social media.
 Teddi has been outspoken about the hate she’s received and is speaking up about it on Instagram.

 “I know I chose to do a TV show and I know there is freedom of speech but I am asking you to be mindful of the fact that we are also real people, that your words hurt and that we aren’t allowed to speak about upcoming episodes to defend ourselves or apologize for mistakes until after they air.
 So to those of you who are here for positive reasons; I thank you.
 For those of you who are here to attack, please see yourself the door.
 I have a clear conscience and the truth always prevails but I am not interested in waking up to threats or hate every day.”